Match Review

 Q, Wasn't the support from your seniors also significant?

-A, Kei KOIZUMI and Riki HARAKAWA, who were playing as defensive midfielders, showed up at the perfect timing and made it really easy for us to build up the play.
-I think it was thanks to the support from our teammates that we were able to win.
+A, Kei KOIZUMI and Riki HARAKAWA, who were playing as defensive midfielders, really showed up at just the right moments, making the build-up play much easier.
+I believe this victory was possible precisely because of the support from those around me.

 Q, I think it's a new start.
 Please tell us your enthusiasm for the future.

-A, I want to seize the chance from here and contribute to the victory with no goals conceded in the games I play.
-As I felt today, everything we do in the training at the Kodaira Ground is important, so I want to continue growing without wasting a single day.
+A, I want to seize opportunities from here on and contribute to victories with clean sheets in the matches I play.
+I felt it again today, but everything comes down to what we practice at Kodaira Ground, so I want to grow without wasting a single day.

 Q, it was my first official game after returning from injury.